 How might we increase international awareness of the global freshwater crisis and additionally help American young adults understand the value of water in a society that has the highest water-use rate in the world?

 But Circle of Blue lives in this closed loop of policy makers, scientists, activists, and journalists who are all highly active in what is known as the “water space,” or the social sphere of influencers who research and advocate for changes to fight the water crisis.
-As a news organization, Circle of Blue additionally aims to disseminate information to groups of people who are less knowledgeable but equally as affected by these issues as those in the water space.
+As a news organization, Circle of Blue additionally aims to disseminate information to groups of people who are less knowledgeable but equally as affected by these issues.

 In less than 15 years, the United Nations predicts that over half of the world’s population will live in areas of high water stress.
 Industrialization, consumerism, and pollution are pushing the world to a breaking point by the year 2050.
 Oceans, rivers, forests, climates, wildlife, ecosystems, and societies will all be irrevocably altered unless public opinion and support can affect the policies, cultures, and infrastructure of countries across the world.